 Even though a caravan air conditioner is a fantastic addition to your vehicle, it will also likely be the most energy consuming appliance on your trip.
 An average caravan A/C unit consumes between 1000 to 2000 watts when running continuously and when it first starts up can consume between 2000 to 3000 watts to get the compressor going.
 As a point of reference, compare that to around 100-200 watts for your laptop, 50-100 watts for your fridge, and 40-50 watts for a fan.

-We know of some less common examples of campers using their battery packs and a large inverter (say 3000w plus) to run their caravan air conditioner…but this is not very economical and will drain your batteries very quickly!
-So by far and away, the best way to run your caravan air conditioner in the absence of mains power is via a generator.
+There are less common examples of campers using their lithium battery packs, plus inverter & charger set ups (from the likes of Enerdrive) to run their caravan air conditioner…whilst this might suit the minority of RV’ers, it can be expensive and for many set ups it can be uneconomical, draining your batteries very quickly!
+So the most common way to run your caravan air conditioner in the absence of mains power is via a generator.

 What type of Generator?